GSMUTNSR/book_codes/README.md

 Exercises
 ---------
-The results of Exercise X of Chapter 9 had to be refitted and recalculated.
+The Hamiltonian of Exercise X of Chapter 9 had to be refitted and results recalculated.

 Conclusions are the same, but percentages given in the solution have changed: